America's Cup warmup races waiting for wind off Auckland - WHIZ News

 The talking point of practice so far has been the inability of British syndicate INEOS Team UK to take part.

-Team UK was due to race Team New Zealand twice on Monday but, after morning racing was called off because of a lack of wind, pulled out during pre-start maneuvering in the afternoon and its race boat had to be towed back to the team base.
+Team UK was due to race Team New Zealand twice on Monday but, after morning racing was called off because of a lack of wind, withdrew during pre-start maneuvering in the afternoon and its race boat had to be towed back to the team base.

 The well-funded syndicate was also unable to practice last week, raising speculation it might be dealing with a major technical problem.